"They left him there like a dog": A Venezuelan immigrant died at Alligator Alcatraz

 📹 Cortesía pic.twitter.com/G2DDlluX4D

-Likewise, Navaz commented that her partner suffered different types of mistreatment by the authorities at Alligator Alcatraz, also assuring that "they didn't take him out, they didn't send him, nothing.
-They left him there like a dog."
-Likewise, she detailed in her video that it was not fair "that he died that way," adding that different types of measures have to be taken as soon as possible to prevent more immigrants detained at the center from going through situations similar to those of Rivas.
+Likewise, Navaz commented that his partner suffered different types of mistreatment by the authorities at Alligator Alcatraz, assuring further that "they didn't take him out, they didn't send him, nothing.
+They left him there like a dog.
+Likewise, she detailed in her video that it was not fair "that he died that way," adding that different types of measures have to be taken as soon as possible toprevent more immigrants detained at the center from going through situations similar to those of Rivas.
 Finally, Navaz asked for help to be able to send her partner's body back to Venezuela.

 Politics